saikumarvaddepally15/shape-viewer/README.md

 The `test/` folder includes a variety of test files that represent different shape configurations.
 These files can be used to test the functionality of the application:

-- **Rectangle Test Cases**: Various rectangles with different sizes, positions, and colors.
+- **Rectangle Test Cases**: Various rectangles with different sizes, positions, and colors.(File name - rectangle-shape-file.shapefile)
 - **Triangle Test Cases**: Triangles with varying dimensions and colors.
+(File name - triangle-shape-file.shapefile )
 - **Polygon Test Cases**: Polygons with different numbers of sides and configurations.
+(File name - polygon-shape-file.shapefile )
 - **Mixed Shape Files**: Files that contain a mixture of rectangles, triangles, and polygons.
+(File name - mixed-shape-file.shapefile)
+- **large dataset shape Files**: Files that contain 500+ shapes which is generated using a python script.

 These test files are useful for verifying that the application correctly parses and displays different types of shapes.